pfucile/raven/README.md

 source devel/setup.bash
 catkin_make
 ```
 Now follow the instructions from the [TCP Calibration package website](https://github.com/Jmeyer1292/tool_point_calibration) to do the calibration.
 Using the results edit the URDF to make the tip of the extruder coincide with the Extruder_tip frame, this is very important because the printing process relies on the fact that the TCP is at the tip of the extruder.
+After calibrating the TCP and editing the URDF you should regenerate the moveit_config files using the Moveit setup assistant.

 ### Create the ikfast-plugin for your robot
 To generate IKFast plugin, follow the instructions in the following tutorial from ["Moveit"](https://ros-planning.github.io/moveit_tutorials/doc/ikfast/ikfast_tutorial.html).
 This method relies on a docker container for [Openrave](http://openrave.org/) which makes it straightforward to create the plugin.
 But if you are interested ins understanding the exact process follow the tutorial for [Moveit Indigo](http://docs.ros.org/en/indigo/api/moveit_tutorials/html/doc/ikfast_tutorial.html) or [Moveit Hydro](http://docs.ros.org/en/hydro/api/moveit_ikfast/html/doc/ikfast_tutorial.html) or [this tutorial](https://choreo.readthedocs.io/en/latest/doc/ikfast_tutorial.html), which explains the process clearly.